Posted in Recipes

 Sourdough Bread, Round 1

-Nothing is more satisfying than your own loaf of bread.
+There’s nothing more satisfying than baking your own loaf of bread.

-Baking bread is a lot like growing something from seed.
-It took me nine days to make my first loaf of bread from start to finish.
-Extrapolated from Tartine’s methods, a master bread maker, and a territory I had yet to enter in the kitchen.
-Taking on the challenge was a self-initiation.
-A passage to some next level adulthood or culinary wizardry.
-But if this bread failed, then my life is going to hell for sure.
-The result would be a symbol of the ground I stood on.
+Baking bread is akin to cultivating something from a seed.
+It took me nine days to complete my first loaf of bread from beginning to end.
+Drawing inspiration from Tartine’s methods, a renowned bread maker, and an uncharted territory in my kitchen, I embarked on this challenge.
+It was a self-initiated journey, a stepping stone to some next-level adulthood or culinary wizardry.
+However, if this bread failed, my life would undoubtedly take a nosedive.
+The outcome would serve as a poignant reminder of my journey.

-After 8 days in, I had only finished my sourdough starter.
-A starter is the fermenting process that is what makes sourdough, and it also creates the natural wild yeast.
-The starter is your everything in baking bread, and master bakers have had their starters for a long time and nickname them.
-I have been nurturing this starter as if it was a newborn baby, feeding it ( flour and water) every day twice a day, watching it closely as it gets in the fermentation process, and becomes filled with wild yeast.
+After eight days of nurturing, I had finally completed my sourdough starter.
+A starter is the fermenting process that gives sourdough its unique flavor and creates the natural wild yeast.
+It’s essentially the foundation of baking bread, and master bakers have been cultivating their starters for years, even naming them.
+I’ve treated my starter with the same care and attention as a newborn baby, feeding it twice a day with flour and water, and closely monitoring its progress as it undergoes fermentation and becomes filled with wild yeast.

-My interaction with the newly formed dough, was probably what intimidated me the most after watching these master bakers, but it went pretty well.
-I felt in control and understood the techniques that I had been studying for the previous 8 days.
-Let it rest in the fridge the night before baking.
+My interaction with the newly formed dough was probably the most intimidating aspect for me, considering I had been watching these master bakers.
+However, I managed to do quite well.
+I felt a sense of control and understood the techniques I had been studying for the past eight days.
+Before baking, let it rest in the refrigerator overnight.

-That morning, on day 9, I was ready to bake the dough and considerably nervous about the outcome.
-I baked two loaves, one came out wet and I knew that the dough was not as strong as the other, plus I used a different type of oven.
-The other came our nearly perfect, a sprouted sourdough with a great a crust that I was lusting over, crumb, and bounds of flavor.
-I mean to be honest everyone in the family loved it, even the worst critics.
+That morning, on the ninth day, I was eager to bake the dough, but I was also quite nervous about the outcome.
+I baked two loaves, and one came out wet, which made me realize that the dough wasn’t as strong as the other.
+Additionally, I had used a different type of oven.
+The other loaf turned out almost perfect — a sprouted sourdough with a great crust that I was craving.
+The crumb was soft and flavorful, and everyone in the family, even the worst critics, loved it.

 A big part of this project was finding and using the healthiest ingredients I could get ahold of and since most sourdoughs don’t use super sprouted flours, I had nothing to use as an example.
 I sourced an organic super sprouted whole grain from Lindley Mills, a 10 generation family owned organic mill in North Carolina.
 This super sprouted flour is divine and the sourdough is so delicious.
 I had no gluten sensitivity to it either.
 The bread lasted several days n the kitchen, much longer than other artisan bread I have purchased.